MacTynow/curly-octo-doodle/README.md

 ## ArgoCD

 Staging always runs the latest version of the app in the repo.
-Promoting a version to production can be done with `make promote`.
+Promoting a version to production can be done by creating and merging a PR into the `prd` branch, or with `make promote`.
 Rollbacks can be triggered from the ArgoCD UI or with the argocd cli.

 ## Cleanup